Ansala/FinalProject_Blog/README.md

 # Traveller's Blog

-A web app where you can post one-liners/ details about amazing travel experiences yiu have had.
+A web app where you can post one-liners/ details about amazing travel experiences you have had.

 ## Built in